paglalayag/paglalayag.github.io/index.md

 Whether you hope to one day:

+{% include highlight.html text=
-    - Build a comforatble lifestyle for you and your family
+"- Build a comforatble lifestyle for you and your family"
+%}
+{% include highlight.html text=
-    - Improve the lives of those around you
+"- Improve the lives of those around you"
+%}
+{% include highlight.html text=
-    - Leave a lasting legacy
+"- Leave a lasting legacy"
+%}

 Rest assured, there will be many challenges and opportunities ahead of you, and you will be faced with many who didn't have the opportunity and exposure to the rest of the world.